yoonholee/reinforcement-learning-papers/reinforcement_learning.md

   - Instead of using a linear mixture, TRPO uses average KL divergence to ensure that the next policy is sufficiently close to current policy(in practice, approximate L linearly and KL divergence quadratically)
   - The natural policy gradient has the same direction as TRPO; the difference is that TRPO chooses a step size based on the trust region defined by KL divergence

-### Deep Recurrent Q-Learning for Partially Observable MDPs [[arxiv 2015]](https://arxiv.org/pdf/1507.06527v3.pdf)
-  - Matthew Hausknecht, Peter Stone
-  - Attaches an LSTM to a standard DQN, so that it can learn even with only timestep as input
-  - Experiments show that this is superior to DQN in an env where at each timestep, the state is obscured with probability 1/2

 ### Deterministic Policy Gradient Algorithms [[ICML 2014]](http://jmlr.org/proceedings/papers/v32/silver14.pdf)
   - David Silver, Guy Lever, Nicolas Heess, Thomas Degris, Daan Wierstra, Martin Riedmiller
   - Derives a gradient for deterministic policies(assuming a continuous action space)